 Treasured costumes, props, memorabilia, and even an original script of Steamboat Willie--the 1928 cartoon that introduced Mickey Mouse to the world--were just some of the items that D23: The Official Disney Fan Club needed to move for a museum exhibit centered on the fascinating history of The Walt Disney Company at The Ronald Reagan Library & Museum.
-With these unique transportation needs in mind, The Ronald Reagan Presidential Foundation looked to UPS to move the magic, and UPS was "excited to say, 'yes,'" says Al Pilgrim, Director at Enterprise Account Sales for UPS Worldwide Services.
+With these unique transportation needs in mind, The Ronald Reagan Presidential Foundation looked to our logistics experts to move the magic, and we were "excited to say, 'yes,'" says Al Pilgrim, Director at Enterprise Account Sales for UPS Worldwide Services.

 The question was, how to get these beloved pieces from their home at The Walt Disney Archives in Burbank, Calif. to the Simi Valley, Calif. museum--unharmed and perfectly paced for the media frenzy.
-Enter logistics solutions from UPS.
+Our experts were ready to help.

 "What does it take to move the magic?
 It takes logistics," Pilgrim explains.
 "Today, UPS handles a lot more than brown boxes--we move critical documents, heavy freight, and temperature-sensitive medicines... a move like this, with over 500 treasured artifacts, takes careful planning, coordination, a focus on safety, and a dedicated team of UPS people."